 (December 17, 2014 - February 22, 2015) - In association with The Light Factory, Mint Museum UPTOWN hosts a pop-up photography show in the museum's Level 5 expansion space.

 (September 7, 2014 - June 19, 2015) - The Mint's Fashion Assessment & Conservation Project

 (September 19 - October 19 2014) - In association with Chandra Johnson’s SOCO Gallery, The Mint Museum UPTOWN hosts a pop-up photography show in the museum's Level 5 expansion space.

 (FEB 18 - MAR 3, 2013) Beginning Feb 18, 2013, Motoi will begin work on an ambitious Saltwork, entitled "Floating Garden," directly on the floor of the Morrison Atrium at Mint Museum Uptown.

-(SEP 1 - NOV 9) The Mint is inviting the public and the tens of thousands of visitors preparing to travel to the city for the Democratic National Convention to participate in a one-of-a-kind election taking place within the walls of Mint Museum Uptown.
+(SEP 1 - NOV 9, 2012) The Mint invited the public and the tens of thousands of visitors who traveled to the city for the Democratic National Convention to participate in a one-of-a-kind election taking place within the walls of Mint Museum Uptown.

 The Google Cultural Institute has partnered with The Mint Museum to put some of our cultural treasures at the world's fingertips.